The Light in the Forest (film): Plot

-As Shenandoe and Johnny were confessing their love for each other and kissed for the first time, Johnny’s Indian cousin and another Indian friend comes to find him.
-Uncle Wilsey shoots his Indian friend.
-Johnny and his cousin hit Wilsey and knock him out to keep him from killing Johnny’s cousin as well.
+As Shenandoe and Johnny were confessing their love for each other and kissed for the first time, Johnny's Indian cousin and another Indian friend comes to find him.
+Uncle Wilsey shoots the Indian friend.
+Johnny and his cousin hit Wilsey and knock him out to keep him from killing Johnny's cousin as well.
 His cousin suggests scalping Wilsey, but Johnny stops him.

 Johnny and his cousin run away together, back to his Indian family.
 The brother of the Indian who was killed by Wilsey wants revenge, 20 white scalps.
 They kill and scalp 15, including children, which upsets Johnny.
-They attempt to get 5 more scalps but Johnny warns the white people there is an ambush ahead, encouraging the wrath of his Indian family.
+They attempt to get 5 more scalps but Johnny warns the white people there is an ambush ahead, incurring the wrath of his Indian family.
 His whole Indian tribe, including his cousin, votes to kill Johnny, but his Indian father stands up for him.
 Afterward though his Indian father says that he is no longer his son, nor he his father and that he needs to go back to his white family.

 Johnny goes back to his family with Del who has come to find him.
 Del and Johnny accuse Wilsey of killing the Indian needlessly which caused the Indians to scalp the white settlers.
 Wilsey is angry starts a fight with Del, but Johnny said the fight is his as it was his Indian friend.
-Johnny who didn’t know how to fist fight, was instructed by Del in his Indian language so that Wilsey could not understand.
+Johnny, who didn't know how to fist fight, was instructed by Del in his Indian language so that Wilsey could not understand.
 Del and Shenandoe told Johnny to hit Wilsey once for them as well.
 Johnny won the fight and Uncle Wilsey extended his hand.
 Johnny shook his hand and then he and Shenandoe ran off hand in hand.